Posted by

 and darkness came over the whole land until the ninth hour,

-Jesus called out with a loud voice, “Father, into your hands I commit my spirit.”
+called out with a loud voice, “Father, into your hands I

 When he had said this, he breathed his last.